 Project management in building involves several phases that are critical to its success.
 To clarify, these phases are:-

 This phase involves defining the project’s objectives, identifying stakeholders, and determining the project’s feasibility.

 During this phase, project managers develop a detailed plan that outlines how the project will be executed.
 This plan includes the project scope, timeline, budget, risk management, and communication strategies.

 The execution phase involves the actual implementation of the project plan.
-This includes coordinating with stakeholders, managing resources, and ensuring that the project is progressing according to the plan.
+Hence, this includes coordinating with stakeholders, managing resources, and ensuring that the project is progressing according to the plan.

 4. Monitoring and Control

 Project managers monitor and control the project’s progress to ensure that it remains on track.
-This involves measuring performance, identifying and managing risks, and adjusting the project plan as necessary.
+Specifically, this involves measuring performance, identifying and managing risks, and adjusting the project plan as necessary.

 The closure phase involves finalising the project, delivering the completed building to the stakeholders, and closing out the project’s financial and administrative activities.